Turkish women defy ban and stage 'Feminist Night March' - ExBulletin

 On International Women’s Day, the main opposition Republican People’s Party released a report earlier today saying that more than 600 women have been killed in Turkey by men since 2021 , when President Recep Tayyip Erdogan withdrew the country from the Istanbul Convention – a treaty that aimed to tackle domestic violence.

-In a statement titled “We are sorry, we are angry”, the march organizer criticized the ruling Justice and Development Party (AKP) for failing to deal with a series of crises and issues, including the ongoing economic deterioration, the coronavirus pandemic, the February 6 earthquakes. which claimed the lives of over 46,000 people, and increased racism and promoted LGBT+ hatred and patriarchy.
+In a statement titled “We are sorry, we are angry”, the march organizer criticized the ruling Justice and Development Party (AKP) for failing to deal with a series of crises and issues, including the ongoing economic deterioration, the coronavirus pandemic, the February 6 earthquakes which claimed the lives of more than 46,000 people, increasing racism and promoting LGBT+ hatred and patriarchy, reports the Turkish Minute news site .

 He said women are determined to continue their fight against patriarchy, homophobia, transphobia, labor exploitation and capitalism.